baynec2/GLabR/README.md

 Dealing with food is challenging.
 We need a convenient way to classify foods which isn’t exactly trivial, Fortunately, Leigh-Ana already did this work, so we just need a way to interact with her annotations.
-We

 In this workflow we can first assign common names to our proteins as we did before using the megadb function.
-After this, we can sue the annotate_foods function to interact with the postgres sql database containing the food annotations,
+After this, we can sue the annotate_foods function to interact with the postgres sql database containing the food annotations.

+This function also is currently not supported as the underlying sql database is not still being run on AWS.

 ``` r
 #Assigning common names